jasonbak/jasonbak.github.io/_posts/notes/2019-05-03-on-emotions.md

 Let’s focus on that last question because I believe answering this will answer the former two questions.

 I suppose it’s a mix of a lot of things.
 I’m inclined to bottle up my raw negative emotions.
 On the other hand, I do not think I have a problem displaying positive emotions, like joy—not happiness, on a regular basis.
-Being a generally happy person is something I take great pride in given how previous iterations of Jason were like.
+Being a generally joyful person is something I take great pride in given how previous iterations of Jason were like.
 Do I bottle up raw negative emotions up because I want to pursue this joyful Jason?
 I think that’s part of the reason.

 I believe another reason is that I don’t have masculine figures around me that show raw negative\*\*\* emotions in a manner that I would consider superbly healthy for myself.
 They usually just don’t show it at all.
 It’s hard for me to do something if I don’t have people in my life that are doing something similar.\*\*\*\*